What the RPMP does

 Get a copy of the RPMP

 The RPMP is split into separate files to make it easier to download.
-The plan is operative in part from October 2020, with all parts operational except the marine pest sections (sections 2.4 and 7.7.11).
+All parts of the plan are operative from 10 November 2020, except the marine pest sections (sections 2.4 and 7.7.11) which are operative from the week of 25 January 2021.